fbpx

 It has become more commonplace within recent years for bridging loans to be used to fund the purchase of a house, due to the benefits of this type of finance, such as:

-• Speed – A bridging loan can usually be arranged promptly and therefore the property purchase can often complete quickly.
+• Speed – A bridging loan can usually be arranged promptly and therefore the property purchase can often be completed quickly.
 The property chain can often treat purchasers using bridging loans as cash buyers and therefore can be favoured above other contenders that need to sell the property first, before proceeding.

 An example of where the speed of a transaction is crucial is at a property auction when an investor would require access to funds quickly to fund deposits so they do not miss out on the property lot.
 Other scenarios when the speed of a property transaction may be beneficial include; investment purchases or the funding of business ventures, tax bills or divorce settlements.